 Stephen V. Marlow.
 Mr. Marlow currently serves on the Nodak Mutual Group, Inc. Board of Directors.
 Mr. Marlow has served on the Board of Directors of NI Holdings, Inc. since its creation in March 2017.
-Mr. Marlow serves on the Board of Directors of five insurance subsidiary companies of NI Holdings, Inc., and is also Chair of the Audit Committee.
+Mr. Marlow serves on the Board of Directors of Nodak Insurance Company, American West Insurance Company, and Battle Creek Mutual Insurance Company.
+Mr. Marlow is also Chair of the Audit Committee.

 Mr. Marlow was employed by Ernst and Young LLP in various roles, including audit partner, from August 1978 to September 2011.
-Throughout his Ernst and Young LLP career, Mr. Marlow worked extensively in the insurance and mutual fund industries.
+Throughout his Ernst and Young career, Mr. Marlow worked extensively in the insurance and mutual fund industries.
 While in public accounting, Mr. Marlow worked with both public and non-public insurance companies, participated in several public offerings, and assisted several insurance companies with the adoption of Sarbanes-Oxley 404 requirements.